JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 ```
 FUNCTION InsertImage (BYVAL width_ AS LONG, BYVAL height AS LONG, BYVAL ascent AS LONG, _
-   BYVAL nType AS LONG, BYREF cbsAltText AS CBSTR, BYVAL pStream AS IStream PTR) AS HRESULT
+   BYVAL nType AS LONG, BYVAL bstrAltText AS AFX_BSTR, BYVAL pStream AS IStream PTR) AS HRESULT
 ```
 | Parameter | Description |
 | --------- | ----------- |